kean/Nuke/Documentation/Migrations/Nuke 5 Migration Guide.md

 The reason behind this change is to reduce confusion about `Cache` usage.
 In previous versions the user had to pass `Cache` instance to both `Loader` (which was both reading and writing to cache asynchronously), and to `Manager` (which was just reading from the cache synchronously).

+### Remove `DataCaching` and `CachingDataLoader`

+Those two types were included in Nuke to make integrating third party caching libraries a bit easier.
+However, they were not actually that useful.
+Instead of using those types you could've just wrapped `DataLoader` yourself with a comparable amount of code and get much more control.
+Some sample code is now available in a [Performance Guide](https://github.com/kean/Nuke/blob/master/Documentation/Guides/Performance%20Guide.md#on-disk-caching).

 ### Other Changes

 - `Loader` constructor now provides a default value for `DataDecoding` object